Overview of Nebraska Taxes

 The state of Nebraska is prohibited by law from levying property taxes.
-Thus, the entirety of taxes come at the local level.
-Tax authorities such as school districts and city governments levy taxes and apply rates based on their revenue needs.
+Thus, the taxes are collected entirely at the local level.
+Tax authorities, such as school districts and city governments, levy taxes and apply rates based on their revenue needs.
 Thus, rates can vary from one neighborhood to the next, depending on what tax districts cover your home.

 The table below shows the average effective tax rate for every Nebraska county.
-Rates are calculated as median annual property tax payment as a percentage of median property value, and demonstrate the amount a typical homeowner could expect to pay.
+Rates are calculated in the form of median annual property tax payment as a percentage of median home value, which demonstrates the amount a typical homeowner can expect to pay.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Nebraska’s largest county by population, Douglas County also has some the highest property tax rates.
-The average effective tax rate in the county is 2.07%, nearly double the national average.
+Nebraska’s largest county by population, Douglas County also has some of the highest property tax rates.
+The average effective tax rate in the county is 2.04%, close to double the national average.
 The single largest recipient of property tax dollars in Douglas County are local school districts, including the Omaha Public School District.
-Over 50% of the property tax goes to schools in Douglas County.

-Sarpy County is part of the Omaha metropolitan area, and has the highest property tax rates of any Nebraska county.
-The average effective property tax rate in Sarpy County is 2.12%.
-At that rate, a homeowner with a home worth $200,000 would pay $4,240 annually in property taxes.
+Sarpy County is part of the Omaha metropolitan area and has the highest property tax rates of any Nebraska county.
+The average effective property tax rate in Sarpy County is 2.06%.
+At that rate, a homeowner with a home worth $200,000 would pay $4,120 annually in property taxes.

-Buffalo County is the fifth most populous county in Nebraska and sits adjacent to Hall County.
-The average effective property tax rate in Buffalo County is 1.57%, which ranks as the 24th lowest rate in the state (out of 93 counties).
-It is also significantly lower than the rate in nearby Hall County.
+Buffalo County is the fifth-most populous county in Nebraska and sits adjacent to Hall County.
+The average effective property tax rate in Buffalo County is 1.59%, which ranks in the middle of all Nebraska counties.
+It's also lower than the rate in nearby Hall County.

 Scotts Bluff County

-Situated along the Wyoming border in western Nebraska, Scotts Bluff County has relatively low property taxes in comparison to the rest of the state.
-The median annual property tax payment in Scotts Bluff County is just $1,740.
-That is over $600 less than the state median.
+Situated along the Wyoming border in western Nebraska, Scotts Bluff County has relatively low property tax rates in comparison to the rest of the state.
+However, the median annual property tax payment in Scotts Bluff County is quite high at $2,054.

-The average effective property tax rate in Lincoln County is 1.85%.
-That is slightly lower than the state average, but still significantly higher than the national average.
-Annual taxes on a home worth $120,000 would be $2,220.
+The average effective property tax rate in Lincoln County is 1.77%.
+That's slightly above the state average, but is significantly higher than the national average of 1.07%.
+Annual property taxes on a home worth $135,700 (the median home value in the county) would be $2,403.

-Property tax rates in Platte County rank among the 20 lowest of Nebraska’s 93 counties.
-The average effective property tax rate in Platte County is 1.56%.
+Property tax rates in Platte County rank in the bottom half of Nebraska’s 93 counties.
+The average effective property tax rate in Platte County is 1.51%.